jundalisay/superb/content/en/research/einstein/reply/part-3.md

 For the quantum-facts suggest the suspicion that doubt may also be raised concerning the ultimate usefulness of the program characterised in (1) and (2).
 There exists the possibility of doubting only (2) and, in doing so, to question the possibility of being able adequately to formulate the laws by means of differential equations, without dropping (1).

 The more radical effort of surrendering (1) with (2) appears to me — and I believe to Dr. Menger also — to lie more closely at hand.
-So long as no one has new concepts, which appear to have sufficient constructive power, mere doubt remains; this is, unfortunately, my own situation.
+So long as no one has new concepts, which appear to have sufficient constructive power, mere doubt remains.

+This is, unfortunately, my own situation.

 Adhering to the continuum originates with me not in a prejudice, but arises out of the fact that I have been unable to think up anything organic to take its place.
 How is one to conserve four-dimensionality in essence (or in near approximation) and [at the same time] surrender the continuum?

 L. Infeld’s essay is an independently understandable, excellent introduction into the so-called “cosmological problem” of the theory of relativity, which critically examines all essential points.